-UX is a tech field that involves researching groups of people who use digital products (like websites and apps) and improving their product experience, i.e. the way the product’s features makes the user feel, how easy the product is to use, and how appealing users find it overall.
+UX is a tech field that involves researching groups of people who use digital products (like websites and apps) and improving their product experience, i.e., the way the product’s features make the user feel, how easy the product is to use, and how appealing users find it overall.

 As you start learning about UX and UX terms, you’ll see plenty of references to UX design and UX designers.
 But is everyone who works in UX a designer?
 And do you have to know design skills to work in UX?

 Well, not exactly.
 In order to give you a better sense of what working in UX is actually like, we’re breaking down some of the most common UX roles, what these UX job titles mean, what each job title involves, and what kind of UX salary you can expect from each position.

 - How Important Is a UX Job Title?

 A Caveat: Don’t Get Hung Up on UX Job Titles

 Don’t get caught up on job titles!
 We know — easier said than done.
 We’re here to help.

 First, a word of caution: take all UX job titles with a large grain of digital salt.
 User experience is a fluid and evolving industry, and UX roles and their titles vary based on what they mean to employers.
 One company’s UX designer can be another company’s UX researcher and vice versa.
 To know what a given UX job title at a specific company is really about, pay close attention to the job descriptions.
 That said, there’s enough industry consensus to come up with general overviews for each user experience job and UX role.

 “UX designer” is the most recognizable UX job title.
 In fact, it’s so commonly used that the entire field is sometimes (misleadingly) called “UX design.”
 While there’s more to user experience than just UX design, UX designers ARE a thing.
 So what is a UX designer job description?